natalia-pn/Spotaroom/README.md

-### `SPOTAROOM`
+## SPOTAROOM
-## By Natalia Pelegero Navarro
+### By Natalia Pelegero Navarro

-Spotaroom is a new room search functionality.
-The online app returns a list of 30 “homecards” with detailed info such as images, description, location and price.
+Spotaroom is a new room search functionality.<br> The online app returns a list of 30 “homecards” with detailed info such as images, description, location and price.<br>

-Next release will include other functionalities to get more details, book available rooms and access more information about the company through the navigation menu.
+Next release will include other functionalities to get more details, book available rooms and access more information about the company through the navigation menu.<br>

 This project is part of Spotahome’s selection process.
 It has been created with Create React App and data is retrieved from an API exposed by the Spotahome backend services.

 ## Do you want to clone or fork this repository?